 To calculate the median, all hourly rates in the sample are lined up from highest to lowest for men and for women and the median is the middle rate for men and for women.

-We are confident we pay men and women the same amount for doing equivalent work, but in common with many employers, we have more men than women in senior positions and this creates a gender pay gap.
+We are confident we pay men and women the same amount for doing equivalent work, but we do currently employ more men than women in certain senior positions, particularly amongst our kitchen teams, and this creates a gender pay gap.

 Proportion of women & men in each pay quartile

-The bonus statistics are based on the bonuses received by our workforce in the year to 5 April 2017.
-Women’s mean bonus pay is 58% higher than men’s, and women’s median bonus pay is 25% lower than men’s.
+The bonus statistics are based on the bonuses received by our workforce in the year to 5 April 2022.

-Here at Brasserie Blanc there is no complacency regarding the outcome of this analysis and we remain committed to paying our staff a fair wage based on their job role and responsibilities.
+As in previous years, we remain committed to paying our staff a fair wage based on their job role

 For and on behalf of Blanc Brasseries Limited, April 2023